m-rlt-n/flipping_the_script/README.md

 # flipping_the_script
-Big data application infrastructure implementation.
-The application serves 'predictive risk scores' based on the findings from 'Flipping the Script on Criminal Justice Risk Assessment' (Meyer, et al.)
+This repo contains a side-project I used to learn the fundamentals of big data application infrastructure implementation.
+The application serves 'predictive risk scores' based representing the risk of excessive sentencing faced in a given court case by a given defendant.
+The model implementation is based on the paper 'Flipping the Script on Criminal Justice Risk Assessment' (Meyer, et al.).
+The authors of this paper do a much better job articulating the purpose of this model than I would, and their work is linked in the citations section below.

 ## Overview: